bernie-graves/R-Shiny-Dashboard/README.md

 7. Click "Review and Create"
 8. Navigate to the resource overview then select "Configuration" on the sidebar.
 	<img src="Images/azure_config_sidebar.png">
-9. Click on "New Application Setting" and type "WEBSITE_PORT" name and "3838" for value.
+9. Click on "New Application Setting" and type "WEBSITE_PORT" name and "3838" for value, then click save at the top of the page.
 	<img src="Images/azure_config_port.png">

 Congrats!!
 Your web app has been deployed